 U.S. Federal regulations require that upon transfer of vehicle ownership, the seller certify to the purchaser the correct mileage that the vehicle has been driven.
-If your odometer needs to be repaired or serviced, the repair technician should leave the odometer reading the same as it was before the repair or service.
-If s/he cannot do so,
+If your

 This also displays Trip A and Trip B, DTE, MPG or L/100km, OAT (Outside Air Temperature) information to Base Cluster, use STEP and RESET button (on steering wheel) to access or reset the display.